Coming Up . . .

-Directed by Kate Fishman
+Directed by Jennifer Palmer

 Sunday matinees at 2pm

-The Story: The Year is 1995.
+The Year is 1995.
 A mother from New Jersey roams the hills of Lockerbie Scotland, looking for her son’s remains that were lost in the crash of Pan Am 103.
 She meets the women of Lockerbie who are fighting the U.S. government to obtain the clothing of the victims found in the plane’s wreckage.
 The women, determined to convert an act of hatred into an act of love, want to wash the clothes of the dead and return them to the victim’s families.
 The Women of Lockerbie is a poetic drama about the triumph of love over hate.